 Research Interests

 Hi!
 I'm Logan.
-I wanted to compile a document describing my current interests, in case it increased the likelihood of serendipitous coincidences — someone seeing this site, saying "oh, I'm working on that!" or "oh, I want to do a project like that!" and reaching out.
+This is a document describing my current research interests, in case it increases the likelihood of serendipitous coincidences — someone seeing this site, saying "oh, I'm working on that!" or "oh, I want to do a project like that!" and reaching out.
 As described before, a website is a long and complex search query (etc).

-With that said, here are other research topics I'd totally still be interested in:
+Here are other non-mech interp research topics I'd totally still be interested in:

 - Mathematical models of agent coordination